shariq1989/cookbook/content/recipe/chili_con_carne.md

 #### Can I freeze chili con carne?

 You sure can.
 First, allow the dish to cool completely.
 Then add it to a freezer-safe container or bag.
 Chili con carne will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
-To serve, warm the stew on the stovetop and prepare all of your toppings.
+To serve, warm the stew on the stove and prepare all of your toppings.

 ### INSTANT POT INSTRUCTIONS: STEP-BY-STEP